Upgrade Your Team with a Digital Accounts Receivable Process

 These three keys contribute to the best possible outcomes for your team:

-Let's say your current process is completely manual and paper-based.
-Each month, an A/R clerk reviews each customer record and prints a paper invoice based on products or services purchased.
-She pops each one into an envelope and puts it in the mail.
-Each day, she checks the mail for invoice payments and manually records them in a spreadsheet.
-She handles inbound phone inquiries regarding invoice errors and makes outbound calls to delinquent payers.
+Let's say your current process is entirely manual and paper-based.
+Each month, an AR clerk reviews each customer record and prints a paper invoice based on products or services purchased.
+They pop each one into an envelope and put it in the mail.
+They check the mail for invoice payments daily and manually record them in a spreadsheet.
+They handle inbound phone inquiries on invoice errors and make outbound calls to delinquent payers.

-Now, imagine that your company sticks with this manual process and has to hire one person for every X number of invoices the company sends.
-You can easily see how that kind of headcount strategy doesn’t scale, and there's a good deal of room for error with all those manual steps.
+Imagine your company sticking to this manual process and having to hire one person for every invoice the company sends.
+You can see how that kind of headcount strategy stays the same.
+And there's room for error with all those manual steps.

-Digitizing Accounts Receivable takes a big chunk of work off the plate of A/R clerks, reduces paper processing costs, decreases the margin for error, and speeds up payments.
+Digitizing AR takes a big chunk of work off the staff's plate, reduces paper processing costs, decreases the margin for error, and speeds up payments.
 Consider the digitized process:

-- Customer records and purchase orders are stored in an online platform that’s accessible anywhere.
+- Customer records and purchase orders are stored in an online platform accessible anywhere.

 - Invoices are generated online in a format that can be emailed directly to the customer.